Written by Terri Reddout

 At the end of the day on 9-12, a student called me over to the computer and said, “Terri, you’ve got to look at this.”
 Here’s what the email he opened looked like.

 I was dumbfounded.
-A picture of the tower about to be hit juxtaposed to the innocence of an unsuspecting tourist.
+A picture of an unsuspecting tourist in juxtaposition with the jet about to hit one of the Twin Towers.
+I couldn’t believe what I was seeing.
 I asked the student to forward the email to me.

 That’s when I switched into journalist mode

-The story was the camera that took this picture was found in the rubble and someone decided to have the film developed.
+The story said someone found the camera that took this picture in the rubble of the Twin Towers and decided to have the film developed.
 When they saw the picture they had to share it with the world.

 Wait.
 Just.
 A. Minute.
 I saw the towers crash to the ground.
 How could a film camera survive that type of fall without the camera cracking open exposing the film to sunlight?
 Let’s say it was a digital camera (which were kinda rare and pricey at the time).
 How could the camera still work after falling 90+ stories?